-- Keep pipes, wood, woodpiles, gardening equipment, kid’s toys, and other garden stuff off the ground and neatly organized.
+- Keep pipes, wood, woodpiles, gardening equipment, kid’s toys, and other garden stuff neatly organized off the ground.

-- Clean up any pet poop as rats often eat feces, pay attention to gardens and litter trays.
+- Clean up any pet poop, as rats often eat feces, and pay attention to gardens and litter trays.

-- Remove any potential nesting materials, such as cardboard boxes, newspaper, or old insulation.
+- Remove any potential nesting materials, such as cardboard boxes, newspapers, or old insulation.

 Despite invading our homes and spreading diseases, rats can cause a lot of damage to property:

-Fire risk.
-Rats perpetual gnawing through wires and can cause an electrical fire risk
+- Fire risk.
+Rats perpetually gnawing through wires can cause an electrical fire risk.

-Metals such as copper, lead.
+- Metals such as copper and lead.
 Rats will chew through softer metals like copper and lead.

-Foodstuff.
-Cardboard, paper, and all other food packagings will be gnawed through and shredded by a hungry rat.
+- Foodstuff.
+Cardboard, paper, and all other food packaging will be gnawed through and shredded by a hungry rat.

 How to get rid of rats.

-There are humane traps like this one which allows you to remove the rat to a new home, and inhumane rat traps like this one, which kills the rat instantly.
+There are humane traps like this one which allow you to remove the rat to a new home, and inhumane rat traps like this one, which kill the rat instantly.
 You can bait the trap with whatever the rat has been eating in your home or some peanut butter.